 Funds Will Be Used to Purchase Assistive Technology for the School’s Students

-League School of Greater Boston is pleased to announce that it recently received a $20,000 grant from Middlesex Savings Bank that will be allocated for the purchase of assistive technology for the school’s students.
-Specifically, the monies will be directed towards the purchase of SMART Technology Learning Boards and iPads to be used by our students.
+(WALPOLE, MA) – League School of Greater Boston, located at 300 Boston Providence Highway in Walpole, is pleased to announce that it recently received a $20,000 grant from Middlesex Savings Bank that will be allocated for the purchase of assistive technology for the school’s students.
+Specifically, the monies will be directed towards the purchase of two SMART Technology Learning Boards and 10 iPads to be used by our students.

-In addition to increased learning and decreased social isolation, there are also physical benefits to this technology.
-Impaired or delayed motor skills, like the inability to hold a pencil, is common for children with autism.
+Tim also added “as a communication device, an iPad can be the voice for some of our students.
+In addition to increased learning and decreased social isolation, there are also physical benefits.
+Impaired or delayed motor skills, like the inability to hold a pencil, is common for children with Autism.
 Through touch screen capabilities, students are now able to draw, write, or trace; minimizing their limitations and helping them reach their fullest potential.”

 He further stated “while the implementation of assistive technologies into our programming is not new, availability has limited student access to these devices.
 Our